Kierancz/kicz/content/posts/angular-auth.md

             });
           }
 ```
-First we pass in the AngularFire objects we need as private variables to our class constructor.
+Then we pass in the AngularFire objects we need as private variables to our class constructor.
 The private specification simply means that these objects can only be accessed and used within the scope of our AuthService class.

 The above code is the most critical step in Auth service because it subscribes to the AngularFire authState observable and returns a FirebaseAuthState object with details on our user's auth state that will allow us to determine when to show, hide, and guard application details.